-Planning for Recovery and Follow-Up
+3.9 Planning for Recovery and Follow-Up

-Public health agencies should establish processes for completing an outbreak investigation, ensuring that gap mitigation is maintained, and capturing lessons learned for applying them to future outbreaks.
+Public health agencies should establish processes for completing an outbreak investigation, ensuring gap mitigation is maintained, and capturing lessons learned for applying them to future outbreaks.
 See Chapter 5 for additional details.
-When recovery and follow-up are planned ahead of an outbreak, information related to these activities can be recorded during the course of the outbreak investigation, saving time when wrapping up investigations.
+When the recovery and follow-up are planned ahead of an outbreak, information related to these activities can be recorded during the course of the outbreak investigation, saving time when investigations are wrapping up.